tbensky/Prolog-CLP/README.md

         Rudolph = 3,
         Vixen = 6
 ```
-#### Looking closer at CLP
+#### Looking closer at what CLP does

-This is a good chance to stop and look more closely at what CLP is doing.
+This is a good chance to stop and look more closely at what CLP is actually doing.
 Suppose we comment out the line `L ins 1..9` and run the program.
 We'll get:

 ```prolog
 ?- go(L).